 Catering for a wide range of health needs, the tools provide quick answers and information, as well as links to more detailed areas of the website.
 The most popular tool on NHS Choices is our BMI calculator, which can be used to measure the body mass index of anyone over the age of two.

-If you've been referred to a specialist by your GP through Choose and Book and you have an appointment reference number and a password, you can book, change or cancel your appointment online or by phone.
+If you've been referred to a specialist by your GP through NHS e-Referral Service and you have an appointment reference number and a password, you can book, change or cancel your appointment online or by phone.
 The appointment number is 0345 608 8888.
 The appointments line opening hours are:

 - Monday to Friday – 8am-8pm